rhel-labs/learn-katacoda/selinux-containers/step1.md

 >_NOTE:_ The home directory is mounted with read-only access, and the /var/spool/ directory is mounted with read-write access.

-In terminal window 1, check the status of the application container using podman.
+In terminal window 1, check the status of the application container using podman and get the running container id

 `podman ps; CONTAINERID=$(podman ps | grep localhost/rhel8-httpd:latest | cut -b 1-12)`{{execute T1}}